Call: 314-994-3300 ext. 2070

 |1902 - 1906||William F. Andrews|

 |1937 - 1938||Dawson c.
 Bryan|

 Centenary Methodist Church established Wesleyan Cemetery at the southwest and southeast corners of Grand and Laclede Avenues in 1847.
 The grounds comprised 12-3/4 acres and extended to Market Street on the east side of what is now Grand Avenue.
 The cemetery included more than 2400 African American burials.
 The Wesleyan Cemetery Association was formed in 1851.

 Encroachment of the city led the Association to establish New Wesleyan Cemetery at the southeast corner of Olive Street Rd. and Hanley Ave. in 1874.
 Most graves were moved to this new location, although some were transferred to other burial grounds.
 New Wesleyan cemetery closed in 1952, and graves were moved to Memorial Park Cemetery and other locations.

 Cemetery records are available for Wesleyan and New Wesleyan Cemeteries from 1847 through 1952 and include removal records from Wesleyan Cemetery to New Wesleyan Cemetery and from New Wesleyan Cemetery to Memorial Park Cemetery.
-Microfilm copies are available on film no. CMC-1 (FHL film no. 1405557) in the Special Collections Department.
+Microfilm copies are available on film no. CMC-1 (FHL film no. 1405557) in the History and Genealogy Department.

-Wesleyan Cemetery burials are included on Vol. 4 of "St. Louis Burials," a CD-ROM publication that can be used in the Special Collections Department.
+Wesleyan Cemetery burials are included on Vol. 4 of "St. Louis Burials," a CD-ROM publication that can be used in the History and Genealogy Department.
 Indexes to African American burials, 1847-1869 and certificates to all burials, 1891-1899 are available on the library website.